brobro10000/CS5262-foundations-of-machine-learning/README.md

 The Adult Income Dataset can be used to evaluate and optimize sales lead targeting by predicting whether an individual earns more than $50K annually.
 This classification task allows businesses to allocate resources more effectively by identifying high-value to potentially lead to higher revenue per sale.
 Along with that, if we look a bit broader in terms of social affairs, government programs can be focused more on individuals at high risk of falling below the needed income level for sustainance (or are already below that), and allow those individuals to stay financially afloat.
 That is a big benefit as it is much harder to build up credit and rent history after defaults, late payments, evictions, etc. have already happened.

+The following analysis will be done on a hypothetical scenario of using our predictive model to determine the viability of sales leads.
+We will determine if the lead is from individual who makes greater then $50,000 and potential cost benefit of a set of 1000 leads.

 ### Classification Outcomes and Associated Costs/Benefits

 The outcomes of the classification model can be interpreted as follows: